ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

 ```

 ### Views / Read Models
-In our Event Storming for claims processing at Lakeside Mutual we did not work with read models; Context Mapper does not support read models explicitely yet.
+In our Event Storming for claims processing at Lakeside Mutual we did not work with read models; Context Mapper does not support read models explicitly yet.
 However, it is of
 course possible that you define your read model simply by using separate Aggregates or Entities.
 For example:

 ```text